What does it mean to design quality into a proposal?

 Don’t fear running out of time

 Regarding time management, note that designing quality in takes less time than preparation, inspection, and rework.
 The types and amount of information that need to be gathered to win a proposal are the same with either model.
 The time it takes to make decisions is the same with either model.
 The amount of review time is the same.
 However, the amount of work product created and wasted effort is less when you design quality in.
 In addition, there is less risk and likelihood of production costs spiraling out of control.
+There is less risk of something slipping by, and even less risk that it might hurt your win probability if it does.

 The most important consideration is the impact on your probability of winning.
 Which would you rather submit, a proposal that was designed to win, or a proposal that consists of fixes applied to fixes until the clock ran out?